AndreyTeets/FileServer/README.md

 Pre-built container images can be found [here](https://hub.docker.com/r/andreyteets/fileserver) on Docker Hub.\
 Pre-built binaries can be found [here](https://github.com/AndreyTeets/FileServer/releases) in GitHub Releases.

+Changelog for each release can be found in [CHANGELOG.md](CHANGELOG.md) file, and is also duplicated in GitHub Releases.

 # License
 MIT License.
 See [LICENSE](LICENSE) file.